-510.2.4.
-Atlantic Herring (Clupea harengus)
+510.2.4 Atlantic Herring (Clupea harengus)

-1. Atlantic herring are pelagic species that occur in large schools, and inhabit coastal and continental shelf waters from Labrador to Virginia.
+Atlantic herring are pelagic species that occur in large schools, and inhabit coastal and continental shelf waters from Labrador to Virginia.
 The commercial fishery for herring in New England developed in the late 19th century as the canning industry was developing.
 An extensive foreign fishery developed on Georges Bank in the 1960s, leading to a collapse of the offshore herring stock.
 Today, the herring stock is completely rebuilt.
 Herring are often canned, or sometimes processed as frozen or salted fish by foreign ships that purchase the fish from U.S. fishermen and processing plants.
 Herring are also commonly used as bait in the lobster fishery, as well as the blue crab and tuna fisheries.
-Because of their importance as a forage species, they also have an important indirect value for whale watching and other ecotourism industries (ASMFC 2008a).
-In the Ocean SAMP area, herring are targeted primarily by commercial fishermen.
+Because of their importance as a food species, they also have an important indirect value for whale watching and other ecotourism industries (ASMFC 2008a).